Group-5B/SetapWeek4/Scenario<insert scenario letter>UserStories.md

 Do you have any fav music genre that you'd wanna listen to in specific weather conditions?

 Q: what kind of music do you usually listen when it's rainy?
 How about sunny?
-A: rainby: happy, sunny: classic
+A: rainy days: happy, sunny days: classic